 Nasal valve collapse is a narrowing of the airway caused by injury or by overly aggressive dorsal hump removal.
 The nasal valve provides airflow resistance, which contributes to healthy pulmonary function.

 Reconstruction rhinoplasty is used to return the nose to normal function and appearance following disease or injury.
 This can involve replacing missing tissue through skin grafting, scar revision after cancer surgery, or reconstructing part of the nose that has been injured.
-Dr. Brenner uses advanced surgical techniques to reconstruct the damaged nose, if required during your nose job in Beverly Hills.
+Dr. Brenner uses advanced surgical techniques to reconstruct the damaged nose, if required.

 Rib Cartilage Graft for Rebuilding the Nose Interior